alirezakay/nodejs-media-converter/README.md

 ### 1. Install FFmpeg tools on your system

-Its size is about 67.5M \
+Its size is about 67.5M

 You can find the installation solutions at their website here: **[ffmpeg](https://ffmpeg.org/)**

+OR

-But you can do these steps I'll introduce in preference to the first approach:
+You can do the following commands in preference to the first approach:

 - Windows :  \
   first, you need to install a download package manager for windows (sth like apt for Linux). \